 According to the Acharya Sushruta, when a person indulged in Mithya Aahar-vihar (un salutary lifestyle and food habits), Vata dosha in the body gets aggravated and localized in the anal canal.
 Further, it vitiates the muscle and blood, giving rise to Pitika (boil), and if this condition is not treated in time, the boil suppurates and burst resulting in a discharging track which leads to the formation of Bhagandar.

 What is the Ayurvedic Treatment of Fistula?

-Ayurveda has numerous amounts of natural herbs that are proven to be very effective in the management of all diseases of its root cause.
+Ayurveda has numerous amounts of natural herbs to treat fistula that are proven to be very effective in the management of all diseases of its root cause.
 In the case of fistula, Chandigarh Ayurved Centre had made a specialized kit named ‘’Fistula Care Kit’’, that mainly composed of those medicines which work to cure the fistula and further prevent it from re-occurring.
 The kit has a total of 5 products – Detox premium powder, Pranda gutika, Triphala syrup, Arshofit capsules, Jatiyadi lepam.
-The kit is made up of natural herbs with no side effects.
+The kit is made up of natural herbs for fistula with no side effects.